JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Quick Tutorial.md

 pub type HelloWorldPlayer = Player<PlayerData>;
 ```

-!!! info "Player Management"
+The `PlayerData` struct:

 - Defines player-specific data structure with a counter field
 - Implements `Default` trait for initializing new players with counter set to 0
 - Implements `StorageData` trait for data serialization and deserialization
 - Creates a type alias `HelloWorldPlayer` for Player with PlayerData

 #### 2. State Structure
 ```rust